vishandi/tp/docs/DeveloperGuide.md

         * Efficiency of implementation would be compromised to cater to a smaller target group.
 =======

-### ExportSchedule feature
+### ImportSchedule and ExportSchedule features
-This section details how the `exportSchedule` command is implemented.
-This command allows the user to export the schedule of contacts in UniGenda.
+This section details how the `importSchedule` and `exportSchedule` commands are implemented.
+This command allows the user to import and export the schedule of contacts in UniGenda.

 #### Implementation
-`ExportScheduleCommandParser` and `ExportScheduleCommand` classes are involved in the execution of the `exportSchedule` command.
+`ImportScheduleCommandParser` and `ImportScheduleCommand` classes are involved in the execution of the `importSchedule` command.
+While `ExportScheduleCommandParser` and `ExportScheduleCommand` classes are involved in the execution of the `exportSchedule` command.

 The `parse` method inside the `ExportScheduleCommandParser` receives the user input and extracts the required arguments.
 It will then get the `Schedule` of specified `Person` corresponding to the user input and save the schedule in Json format.